cseyfferth/siyuan-tasks/README.md

 The sorting preference is saved and applied automatically to all task views.

+## Tree Structure

+Tasks can now be displayed in a hierarchical tree structure showing their parent documents and notebooks.
+This feature helps you understand the context of each task and navigate more efficiently through your knowledge base.

+### Tree Display Options

+- **Show Parent Documents**: Display the document path for each task
+- **Show Parent Notebooks**: Display the notebook name for each task
+- **Combined View**: Show both document and notebook hierarchy

+The tree structure makes it easier to:

+- Understand task context at a glance
+- Navigate to related documents quickly
+- Organize tasks by their source location

 ## Development

 This project uses [pnpm](https://pnpm.io/) as the package manager.